LUGGAGE TAG N°1

 ![]() |

-OPTION: work the edges of the leather with an edge finish or a finishing rubber.
+OPTION: work the leather edges with an edge finish or an edge gum.

-Slide a clear plastic sheet and a paper label ( name, contact information, etc.) inside the case.
+Slide a transparent plastic sheet into the case and a paper tag (name, contact details...).
 Dimensions: 8.5 x 5.5 cm.
-Insert tab P2 through the hole in piece P1 and secure it using the small notch.
-Then attach the label to the desired piece of luggage.
+Pass tab P2 through the hole in piece P1 and secure it using the small slit.
+Then attach the tag to the desired luggage.

 ![]() |